Buy honey in Chatham County, North Carolina and Western North Carolina

 2023: Thank you for your support.
 Honey sold out in less than 72 hours!
 I donated 10% of all sales to the Xerces Society, a science-based nonprofit that protects wildlife.

-2022: This was the best honey year I've ever had!
-I bottled the 5-year anniversary edition of Chatham Blossoms and the inaugural harvest of Nantahala Nectar.
+2022: I bottled the 5-year anniversary edition of Chatham Blossoms and the inaugural harvest of Nantahala Nectar.
 10% of all sales were donated to the Pollinator Partnership, the largest organization in the world protecting pollinators.

 2021: Small harvest for friends and family only.